WHAT IS OIL PULLING?

-So, here I am to give you my take on it, as a western-trained physician with seriously earthy-crunchy tendencies.
+So, I'm here to give you my take on it, as a western-trained physician living and breathing the healthy, Colorado-girl life.

-I chose to use virgin, organic coconut oil because I sort of like the coco-nutty taste as opposed to the taste of sunflower or sesame oil.
+For my adventures in oil pulling, I used virgin, organic coconut oil because I like the coco-nutty taste as opposed to the taste of sunflower or sesame oil.
 Some say coconut oil may be beneficial because of the relatively high lauric acid content, which is mildly antimicrobial.
-Hard to say if it really stands up to the BAZILLIONS of bacteria in your mouth, but it can’t really hurt either.
+Hard to say if it really stands up to the bazillions of bacteria in your mouth, but it can’t really hurt either.
 It is best done on an empty stomach, first thing in the morning.
 Why?
 I’m not entirely sure.
 Perhaps because this is when your mouth is at its grossest?
 Or because you have not put any “toxins” in to your body yet?
 While I’m not sure there is scientific evidence to prove that an empty stomach is required, I do find that it’s the most convenient time of day to do it – when I first wake.
-Once my kids surface, then it becomes way less meditative and turns into a frustrating, gesture-filled, one-sided conversation with me saying only “mmmhh-hmmmm-hmpm” and my girls translating it: “Feed the dogs bananas, Mom?”
+Once my kids surface, then it becomes way less meditative and turns into a frustrating, gesture-filled, one-sided conversation with me saying only “mmmhh-hmmmm-hmpm” and my girls translating it: “You want us to feed the dogs bananas, Mom?”